Nathhill92/projects/README.md

 # Short Overview
-Follow links for diagrams and details.
+This page catalogues most of my self study efforts.
+Follow links for diagrams, details, and code repositories.

 "Resume Projects" represent the culmination of my learnings in AWS and are designed and implemented myself.